Sadin/Cryppy/README.md

 # Cryppy

-A crypto price cheker for discord built with python.
+A crypto price checker for discord built with python.

 Built by:  ![](https://dcbadge.vercel.app/api/shield/208059872791494656?style=flat-square)